Family, friends, fun and food are the four ingredients that make a camping trip truly special.

 Sweet jacket potatoes

 Simply rub potatoes with olive oil and salt, wrap in foil and pop onto the campfire until soft.
 Serve with vegan chilli and your homemade guacamole.
+We recomend Sweet Potato chips on our 7 Best Hiking Snacks page.

 Now have a look at some of the dishes the Campfire Mag team have been cooking this spring and summer.